-The Ohio State Lima’s CLIFFS bridge program accepts OSU Lima students and begins three weeks prior to the start of Autumn Semester.
-Admitted students participate in academic and life skills courses that provide a foundation for the demands and expectations of the University to make the high school to college transition successful.
+The Ohio State Lima’s CLIFFS program accepts Ohio State Lima students and begins three weeks prior to the start of Autumn Semester.
+Admitted students participate in academic and life skills courses that provide a foundation for the demands and expectations of the University to bridge the high school to college transition successfully.

 An integrated reading and writing workshop.
 Participants are introduced to basic college writing, research, critical thinking, and self-expression through writing, discussion, and presentation.

 Emphasizes skills remediation, problem solving, and the use of technology.
 Students progress through a self-paced, customized math program and have small group sessions that focus on improving skills through intensive tutoring.

 An overview of a variety of study skills, practices, and techniques based on research and best practices toward the collegiate experience, including college classroom expectations, decision-making, time management, and goal-setting.